On the far northeast tip of Indonesia’s Sulawesi island, you’ll find Lembeh, a small island separated from the mainland by the Lembeh Strait.

 Named after a boat that is often anchored in this bay, the Bianca dive site is famous for one specific reason – a chance to spot the elusive Mandarin fish.

-The demand to dive here is so high that dive shops in the area have assigned dates and times when they are allowed to dive here, so if seeing Mandarin Fish is high on your priority list, it is best to inquire with your chosen dive shop about diving at Bianca before you book.
+The demand for diving here is so high that dive shops in the area have assigned dates and times when they are allowed to dive here, so if seeing Mandarin Fish is high on your priority list, it is best to inquire with your chosen dive shop about diving at Bianca before you book.
+Dive operators will also typically only allow the use of red light during this dive to not spook the mandarin fish.

 Mawali Wreck